- Today Toward Together

-Cal State East Bay will require students, MPP and Confidential employees who are eligible to receive a vaccination booster to do so by February 28, 2022.
+Cal State East Bay requires students, MPP and Confidential employees who are eligible to receive a vaccination booster to have done so by February 28, 2022.

-Those who are not eligible to receive boosters by February 28 will have six months after receiving their final initial vaccination dose to receive a booster.
+Those who were not eligible to receive boosters by February 28 will have five months after receiving their final initial vaccination dose to receive a booster.

 Represented employees will not be subject to the booster requirement until the CSU concludes its meet-and-confer process with labor unions.